 Tacitus was a reputable orator who, along with Pliny the Younger, prosecuted Marius Priscus for his misgovernment in Africa.
 It was not long after that Tacitus began focusing on his writing and literary skills.
 Where writing was concerned, he was gifted in describing important figures (notably Nero and Galba) concisely in just a few words and phrases without it doing an injustice to his message.

 Despite some criticism, historians view Tacitus as an important historical source for first-century Rome because he consulted earlier materials for information and conducted research on his interests in writing.

-Tacitus penned several important works.
+Tacitus authored several important works.
 The Agricola (c.
 98 AD) is a biography of Gnaeus Julius Agricola, Tacitus’ father-in-law and the Roman general and Governor of Britain from c.
-77 – 83 AD.
-Germania (98 AD) describes the Germanic tribes living outside of the Roman Empire.
+77 – 83 CE.
+Germania (98 CE) describes the Germanic tribes living outside of the Roman Empire.
 Tacitus identifies the locations of these tribes and explains their ancestry, physical appearance, government and leadership systems, battle tactics, and marriages.
 Dialogus de oratoribus (c.
-102 AD), differing significantly in style to Tacitus’ other writings, is a work on the art of rhetorical and philosophical arguments with a criticism of education in the culture at the time.
-Histories (105 AD) chronicles the Roman Empire under the Flavian emperors from the year 69 to 96 AD.
-Annals (117 AD), which was supposed to be a single title alongside Histories, provides information on the Roman Empire from 14 to 68 AD, running from the death of Augustus (14 AD) to the suicide of Nero (68 AD).
-Annals also mentions the execution of Jesus Christ by the Roman prefect Pontius Pilate and identifies the existence of Christians in 1st century Rome.
+102 CE), differing significantly in style to his other writings, is a work on the art of rhetorical and philosophical arguments with criticism of education in the culture at the time.
+Histories (105 CE) chronicles the Roman Empire under the Flavian emperors from the year 69 to 96 CE.
+Annals (117 CE), which was supposed to be a single title alongside Histories, provides information on the Roman Empire from 14 to 68 CE, running from the death of Augustus (14 CE) to the suicide of Nero (68 CE).
+Annals also mentions the execution of Jesus Christ by the Roman prefect Pontius Pilate and identifies the existence of Christians in first century Rome.